Canon XTi vs Nikon D5500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XTi and Nikon D5500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D5500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the XTi does not offer wifi capability.
+In contrast, the XTi does not provide wifi capability.

-Both the XTi and the D5500 have been discontinued, but can regularly be found used on eBay.
+Both the XTi and the D5500 have been discontinued, but can regularly be found used on ebay.
 The XTi was replaced by the Canon Xsi, while the D5500 was followed by the Nikon D5600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the XTi and D5500 can be found, respectively, in the Canon XTi Manual (free pdf) or the online Nikon D5500 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon XTi and the Nikon D5500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.